Italian Self-Study: Learn Italian on Your Own

 Speech Shadowing – Italian

 This technique is great to practice speaking in Italian, which means pronunciation and intonation.

-You basically listen to someone speak in Italian, you repeat exactly what they said and imitate the pronunciation and intonation.
+You basically listen to someone speak Italian, you repeat exactly what they said, and imitate the pronunciation and intonation.

 This way, you’re also practicing vocabulary and using grammar.

 As you can see, this doesn’t require much active effort.

 In fact, listening is a relatively passive skill.